henriquekops/PathFinder/README.md

 # PathFinder
-Maze path finder made in JAVA using genetic algotihm and A* algorithm
+Maze's path finder made in JAVA using genetic algotihm and A* algorithm